dr-ayush/dr-ayush/README.md

 ---

-- 🐧 Spends more time in `htop` than in meetings
+- 🐧 spends more time in `htop` than in meetings
-- 🧠 Forks before talking
+- 🧠 forks before talking
-- 💾 Still believes in the power of `Makefiles`
+- 💾 still believes in the power of `Makefiles`
-- 🛠️ Building AI stuff / breaking bash scripts for fun
+- 🛠️ building AI stuff / breaking bash scripts for fun
-- 🧌 Might reboot your server for no reason
+- 🧌 might reboot your server for no reason
-- 🔥 I build things that break things (intentionally or not)
+- 🔥 i build things that break things (intentionally or not)
-- ⛓️ Breaking loops since `for i in range(1000000)`
+- ⛓️ breaking loops since `for i in range(1000000)`
-- ☕ Powered by caffeine and chaos
+- ☕ powered by caffeine + chaos and absolutely nothing

 ---

-### ⚙️ Some random commands I live by:
+### some random commands i live by:

 ```bash
 sudo chown -R me:world /projects